Brown-throated parakeet: Distribution and habitat

 The nominate subspecies of the brown-throated parakeet was introduced in Saint Thomas, U.S. Virgin Islands and was established by the 1860s.
 From there it spread to Culebra Island, Tortola, and Puerto Rico but had been extirpated from them by about 1982.
 More recent sightings in Puerto Rico and those in Florida, the British Virgin Islands, Anguilla, Dominica, and San Andrés are known or suspected to be of escaped or released cage birds rather than deliberate introductions or natural arrivals.

 The species is a non-breeding visitor to Trinidad.

-The brown-throated parakeet inhabits a wide variety of landscapes including savanna, arid scrublands, mangroves, tropical deciduous forest, gallery forest, evergreen forest, and cultivated areas and pastures with some remaining trees.
-In Colombia it reaches an elevation of 2600 m but is found mostly below 1200 m elsewhere.
+The brown-throated parakeet inhabits a wide variety of landscapes including savannas, arid scrublands, mangroves, tropical deciduous forests, gallery forests, evergreen forests, and cultivated areas and pastures with some remaining trees.
+In Colombia, it reaches an elevation of 2600 m but is found mostly below 1200 m elsewhere.
+It is also widely distributed in Venezuela, but shows preference for areas with open vegetation with higher probabilities of occurrence in the savannas of the Llanos bioregion and the arid scrublands of northwestern Venezuela.

 Behavior

 Movement

 Some populations on the mainland make seasonal movements and others are somewhat nomadic to follow the availability of food.